muzakkiha/project-backups/List my favorites/README.md

 Favorite 2D game art/graphics(s) : Ori And The Blind Forest

-Favorite 3D game art/graphics(s) : The Witcher 3
+Favorite 3D game art/graphics(s) : The Witcher 3 (not actually playing the game, just watching from YouTube)

 Favorite game world/map(s) : The Faelands (Kingdoms Of Amalur)